StandardAero, Inc. research snapshot

 $21 to $26

-More likely if shop-ramp costs persist, working-capital cash burn continues, debt remains high, an OEM authorization or major customer relationship is lost, military spending or aviation activity weakens, or the valuation compresses toward the mid-teens.
+More likely if shop-ramp costs persist, working-capital cash burn continues, leverage remains high, an OEM authorization or major customer relationship is lost, air traffic or military spending weakens, or the valuation compresses toward the mid-teens.

 SARO AI technical analysis